Heritage Hall Museum Address:

 NEW MUSEUM EXHIBIT IS OPEN

-ALSO: We have our Pineola train wreck exhibit on display again.
+ALSO: Our Pineola train wreck exhibit is still on display, due to popular request.
 This exhibits chronicles the human drama that unfolds as two station agents for the Atlantic Coast Line railroad attempt to stop two speeding freight trains headed toward each other.
 Please stop by and see for yourself the end of the story.

 NEW: We have introduced a new feature in our museum, a 50-inch, flat screen TV for photo viewing.
 Stop by and see the slide show of colorful "Floral City Scenes" photos.
 They offer a good representation of what the area around our community looks like.